energy-sustainability/energy-sustainability.github.io/_pages/RNN_lab_autonomous.md

 ### Complementary variables

 In the original experiment we used only the **PM10** as input data.
-The measurements include other eight variables four are measurements, the other four correspond to the date of the measure.
+The measurements include other eight variables four are measurements (NO, NO2, O3, wind speed), the other four correspond to the date of the measure (month, day of month, dey of week, hour).
 You can test how these variables affect the predictions.

 Do the following:

 * Modify the arquitecture adequately for the input
-* Study how the MSE changes if you change the size of the units (more/less memory), the dropout and the length of the input window.
+* Study how the MSE/R^2 changes if you change the size of the units (more/less memory), the dropout and the length of the input window.

 ### Complementary sites